Professor Anthony Milton

 'The Preacher's Choice of Books' (with Revd.
 N. Cranfield) in J.M.
 Blatchly, The Town Library of Ipswich.
 A History and Catalogue (The Boydell Press: Woodbridge, 1989), 75-80.

-I have spoken on my current research at an early modern history Subject Day for history school-teachers run by the Prince’s Teaching Institute, and to the Sheffield branch of the Historical Association.
+I have spoken on my current research at an early modern history Subject Day for history school-teachers run by the Prince’s Teaching Institute, to the Sheffield branch of the Historical Association, and to Hills Road Sixth Form College (Cambridge).

 In The Media